peteroupc/peteroupc.github.io/randomfunc.md

 [^106]: Reference: [**"Sphere Point Picking"**](http://mathworld.wolfram.com/SpherePointPicking.html) in MathWorld (replacing inverse cosine with `atan2` equivalent).

+[^107]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[Privacy-Aware Rejection Sampling](https://arxiv.org/abs/2108.00965.)", arXiv:2108.00965.

-[^107]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
+[^108]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
 4, 2018; as well as Micciancio, D. and Walter, M., "Gaussian sampling over the integers: Efficient, generic, constant-time", in Annual International Cryptology Conference, August 2017 (pp. 455-485).

 <a id=Appendix></a>
 ## Appendix